computersarecool/dotfiles/README.md

 # dotfiles
 This is a set of files to configure a Ubuntu Linux machine how I like it.
-This is tested on the Amazon AWS Ubuntu AMI.
+This is tested on the Amazon AWS Ubuntu 16.04 AMI.

 There are three parts to this repo:
-- A setup bash script which will create a user, install packages and get programs
+- A setup bash script which will create a user, set up that user's environment, install packages and install programs
 - Service files, to configure services on start
 - `.`files to configure the environment to how I like it